SRGSSR/pillarbox-android/pillarbox-cast/docs/README.md

     }

 })
-// When player is no more needed player.release()
+// When the player is not needed anymore. player.release()
 ```